background

 Tip 1:

-Turn stress ratings into insights for management
+Benefit 2: Turn stress ratings into insights for management.

 You can also group all your team's stress ratings by things like managers and departments for deeper insights, like in the graphs below (click to expand).